rotembm12/bookapp/README.md

 ## 6. Code Reviews

 - **First CR:** Will be live to ensure alignment with review expectations.
 - **Review Standards:** Follow best practices for readability, maintainability, and performance.
+Also ensure the PR treating all paths (happy and unhappy).
 - **Constructive Feedback:** Ask questions and offer feedback that improves the code quality.
 - **Approval:** Only the reviewer can resolve conversations and approve the PR.